openjournals/blog.joss.theoj.org/_posts/2020-07-01-minimum-publishing-unit.md

 **Mandatory "Statement of need" section in JOSS papers**

-While this has always been preferred a clear _Statement of need_ section in the JOSS paper is usually extremely valuable in helping the editorial team understand the rationale for the development of the software.
+While this has always been preferred, a clear _Statement of need_ section in the JOSS paper is usually extremely valuable in helping the editorial team understand the rationale for the development of the software.

 **A streamlined editorial review process**